bchiang7/v4/content/projects/ReactResume.md

 showInProjects: true
 ---

-Online version of my 2016 resume made for fun.
-I was interested in learning React.js, so I found a simple tutorial and it spun into a weekend project.
+Online version of my 2020 resume.
+Spun it up with React.js, so I found a simple tutorial and made it into a week project.